vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ### SDK takes the full control

 If the payment provider's SDK handles the whole payment and you can only provide your own callbacks for certain events.
-You want to make an order in `beforePay` async hook.
+You want to make an order in the `beforePay` async hook.
 ```vue
 <template>
   <div>